-- Implementing a new knowledge management system with help from a knowledge consultant
+- Implementing a new knowledge management system

 - Completing a significant corporate restructuring